Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 From either Pier 33 or the Marina, you can easily find your way to Ghirardelli Square for some late afternoon dessert at the famous chocolate shop.

-After a little treat, take the cable cars up to Lombard Street, the “crooked-est street in the world.”
+The Hyde Street Cable Car will take you up to Lombard Street, the “crooked-est street in the world.”
 The twists and turns of Lombard Street are super fun to walk or drive down, and it’s a great photo op with beautiful views.

 Evening